jerickjoe111/launch-school/JS230/02a_events.md

 2. In the second phase the document content is loaded and the code within `<script>` elements, both internal and external, is executed: the browser first creates a `Document` object, adding the corresponding nodes as the HTML is parsed, then the JavaScript code is evaluated normally, and the DOM is constructed from the parsed HTML.
 The DOM loading marks the end of this phase and the beginning of the last phase.

 3. In the third and last phase, the `DOMContentLoaded` event is fired on `document`.
 This marks the transition from the synchronous phase to the next, asynchronous phase.
-The page is displayed on the browser's window, while the rest of the document's external resources, like images or videos, (_assets_) are being loaded.
-The `DOMContentLoaded` event is triggered when the HTML document as been completely loaded and parsed, however, the `load` event is only triggered much later, when all the assets are fully loaded.
+The page is displayed on the browser's window, while the rest of the document's external resources, like images or videos, (_assets_) are loaded.
+The `DOMContentLoaded` event is triggered when the HTML document as been completely parsed and loaded, however, the `load` event is only triggered much later, when all the assets are fully loaded.

 The second, page loading phase is relatively short, but once the document is loaded, the asynchronous, event-driven phase lasts indefinitely, as long as the document is displayed by the browser.
 It is during this last phase when the browser invokes event listeners and other callbacks in response to events that occur asynchronously.